 - Exchange students from outside of Europe

 Students within the categories above are covered by Chalmers' housing guarantee.
 This means that you are guaranteed an offer of accommodation, it does not mean that your rent will be covered by the university.
-After the deadline of the first tuition fee payment, you will receive an e-mail with an offer for a single occupancy accommodation from one of the housing agencies that Chalmers cooperates with.
+In the middle of June, you will receive an e-mail with an offer for a single occupancy accommodation from one of the housing agencies that Chalmers cooperates with.
 The e-mail will include the actions you must take to utilize the offer.
 The guarantee is limited to one person (ie. not partner, nor family).
 The accommodation can either be a one-room apartment, a single room with shared kitchen (sometimes shared bathroom as well) or a shared apartment.